 So an examination to evaluate glaucoma would consist of having your eye pressure checked, but also very importantly, it would involve having the optic nerve examined.
 When a person has glaucoma, as I said, it damages the optic nerve, and that optic nerve then changes in a very characteristic way that we can recognize as being glaucomatous or suspicious for glaucoma.
 So a screening exam for glaucoma would involve a pressure check as well as a careful optic nerve examination.

 Interviewer: Am I getting that in my annual eye exam?

 Dr. Zabriskie: Most of the time.
 Most of the time, if you go to an eye care professional, an optometrist or an ophthalmologist, it would involve a pressure check and an evaluation of the optic nerve.

 Interviewer: So that's another great reason why you should really see an eye doctor every year.

 Dr. Zabriskie: Absolutely.
 I think especially once a person gets, say, to the age of 60, then I would say definitely a yearly eye exam would be advisable.
 Glaucoma, like many other diseases, is more prevalent as we get older.
 So that's another group that needs to be on the lookout for glaucoma.
 Just those of us that are older, 60 and above definitely, I think, in my opinion, should be getting a yearly eye exam.
-For those who have a family history of glaucoma, I think that yearly eye exam should start quite a bit earlier, maybe in their 40s or something like that.
+For those who have a family history of glaucoma, I think that yearly eye exams should start quite a bit earlier, maybe in their 40s or something like that.

 Interviewer: How about everybody else?
 How often should you be going in?

 Dr. Zabriskie: That's a really good question.
-For someone who has no problems, no family history, probably every couple of years would be fine.
+For someone who has no problems, and no family history, probably every couple of years would be fine.